jdh4/dark_notes/README.md

 ## DDT and MAP

 We have the DDT parallel debugger which can be used for CUDA kernels.
-MAP is a general purpose profiler which can provide info on CUDA kernels and MPI calls.
+MAP is a general purpose profiler which can provide info on CUDA kernels and MPI.